countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 Countable uses [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) to manage work delivery.
 Its a framework for helping teams learn to solve problems together.
 Check out the guide book from the inventor of [Scrum] here(https://www.scrumguides.org/scrum-guide.html).

-## Project Goal
+## Project Objective
-Every project should have a purpose set at the outset.
+Every project should have an Objective and Key Results.
 This is a clearly written goal discussed with the team to ensure clarity, and is used by the Product Owner to order the Backlog.

 ## Sprint
 A sprint is a period (usually 1 week) during which: